How Far have Uninsured Americans Come Since Michael Moore’s “Sicko”

 Jun 19th, 2013

-It’s been nearly six years since Michael Moore released his 2007 documentary “Sicko” profiling uninsured Americans and the inadequacies of the American health care system.
+It’s been nearly six years since Michael Moore released his 2007 documentary “Sicko” profiling uninsured Americans and the inadequacies of the American healthcare system.
 Moore’s unique, witty take on the subject of American healthcare struck a chord with audiences, raking in over $24 million.

 The film sparked some lively debate on all sides of the political spectrum about America’s health care system.
-Notable scenes like when Moore takes a group of 9/11 first responders to Cuba for health treatment are the kind that stay with you.
-Moore takes them there because these folk can’t afford treatment in the states and can’t purchase health insurance because of their pre-existing conditions resulting from breathing the air at Ground Zero.
+Notable scenes like when Moore takes a group of 9/11 first responders to Cuba for health treatment are the kind that stays with you.
+Moore takes them there because these folk can’t afford treatment in the States and can’t purchase health insurance because of their pre-existing conditions resulting from breathing the air at Ground Zero.

 But now though the Affordable Care Act is set to come into effect next year.
-The legislation has been touted by President Obama and his administration as the major overhaul to the American health care system that we’ve all been waiting for.
+The legislation has been touted by President Obama and his administration as the major overhaul to the American healthcare system that we’ve all been waiting for.
 So is it?
 I thought it might be helpful to talk about a few of the things discussed in the documentary and compare them to the system now.

 Pre-existing conditions

-A large part of Moore’s film focuses on American’s with pre-existing conditions who have been denied insurance coverage.
-One heart wrenching scene involves an interview with a former insurance company employee about pre-existing conditions.
+A large part of Moore’s film focuses on Americans with pre-existing conditions who have been denied insurance coverage.
+One heart-wrenching scene involves an interview with a former insurance company employee about pre-existing conditions.

 The Number of Uninsured Americans